uchicago-library/ldr_metadatastorage/README.md

 - responseType: atomic
 - response: contains metadata element and inside metadata element is the core metadata for this particular collection

-### /collection/[collection identifier]/extensions
+### /collection/[collection identifier]/proxies

 communication protocol: Web

 communication methods: GET

-error conditions: no extensions available
+error conditions: no proxies available

-This endpoint is GUARANTEED to return a listing of all extension resources available for the collection identified.
+This endpoint is GUARANTEED to return a listing of all proxy resources available for the collection identified.

-- request: /collection/[intellectual unit identifer]/extensions
+- request: /collection/[intellectual unit identifer]/proxies
 - requestReceivedTimeStamp: [ISO-8601 date and time]
 - responseSentTimeStamp: [ISO-8601 date and time]
 - responseType: aggregate
-- response: contains items element and inside items an item element that contains a URI resolvable to a particular extension endpoint available for this particular collection
+- response: contains items element and inside items an item element that contains a URI resolvable to a particular proxy endpoint available for this particular collection

-### /collection/[collection identifier]/extensions/[extension identifier]
+### /collection/[collection identifier]/proxies/[proxy identifier]

 communication protocol: Web

 communication methods: GET

-error conditions: extension requested does not exist
+error conditions: proxy requested does not exist

-This endpoint is GUARANTEED to return a particular extension resource identified by extension identifier that is available to describe the collection identified by collection identifier.
+This endpoint is GUARANTEED to return a particular proxy resource identified by proxy identifier that is available to describe the collection identified by collection identifier.

-- request: /collection/[collection identifer]/extensions/[extension identifer]
+- request: /collection/[collection identifer]/proxies/[proxy identifer]
 - requestReceivedTimeStamp: [ISO-8601 date and time]
 - responseSentTimeStamp: [ISO-8601 date and time]
 - responseType: atomic
-- response: contains extension element and inside extension element is the extension metadata available at this extension identifier for the particular collection
+- response: contains proxy element and inside proxy element is the proxy metadata available at this proxy identifier for the particular collection

 ## Glossary